YetAnotherMorty/Windows-10-Awesome-Edition/README.md

 ![Windows 10 Awesome Edition Banner](https://github.com/TheArchyvist/Windows/blob/main/Assests/Windows%2010%20Awesome%20Edition.png)
 A Custom ISO build for Windows 10 with all the crap removed.
 This Windows ISO removes all of the bullshit that comes with Windows 10.
 Read the **What I've Removed** section to see what I removed from this ISO.
 I made this because I was sick and tired of Windows 10 always acting like it controlled my hardware, so I gave the finger to microsoft, and learned how to make custom image files.

+Don't trust this Custom ISO?
+Follow my step-by-step guide on the Wiki!

 _Note: This edition wouldn't be possible with out the work of all the prviacy aware tech-enthusiasts out there, so be sure to check out the sources portion of this readme to see my original sources!_

 ## What I Removed